News / Analysis

 Unemployment, this morning in the UK, pleasingly maintained its 3.9% level in May, claimants falling by 28% and earnings (excluding bonuses) increasing by 0.7%.

-Bloomberg this morning publishes an IMF report suggesting that up to 12% of SMEs may go bankrupt this year – triple the normal rate – without tax and social security contribution relief.
+Bloomberg this morning publishes an IMF report suggesting that up to 12% of SMEs may go bankrupt this year – triple the normal rate – without tax and social A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. contribution relief.
 The rate could be as high as 20% in the services sector.

 Americas – Indices & earnings part ways